The Complete Tales of Winnie-the-Pooh by A.A. Milne (1926 & 1928) Dutton (1994) 344 pp

 After our marriage but some time before our first son was born, my wife gifted me A.A.
-Milne’s The Complete Tales of Winnie-the-Pooh.
-Published in 1994, it compiles the two Winnie-the-Pooh books: Winnie-the-Pooh (1926) and The House at Pooh Corner (1928).
+Milne’s The Complete Tales of Winnie-the-Pooh, which compiles the two Winnie-the-Pooh books: Winnie-the-Pooh (1926) and The House at Pooh Corner (1928).

 This particular edition is beatiful.
 Hardcover, complete with a ribbon marker, full color original illustrations by Ernest H. Shepard (which is a must, as fun as Disney’s permutations are) — it really is a great addition to a home library, espeically one intended to be passed on to the next generation.

 In 2006, when Winnie-the-Pooh turned 80, each book was published in another beautiful edition to celebrate, tempting my wife and I to invest more money not just in our library but in Winnie-the-Pooh.
 These, also hardback, sport a die-cut window in the dust jacket, revealing the art on the cover.